happydasch/nspanel_haui/docs/Config.md

 `device` dict

-- `device_name` string
+- `name` string

-  The name of the panel device, defaults to received mqtt_device_name value
+  The name of the panel device, defaults to received mqtt_name value

 - `locale` string